 - To access another course, click My Institution tab (upper right) and then click the course name.

-MxCC’s Virtual site for information on campus events and announcements, Blackboard orientations, Blackboard tools practice areas, and links to tutoring and MxCC services!- Log in at my.commnet.edu with NetIDandPassword.
+MxCC’s Virtual site for information on campus events and announcements, Blackboard orientations, Blackboard tools practice areas, instructions and tutorials on using WebEx/MS Teams, and links to tutoring and MxCC services.- Log in at my.commnet.edu with NetIDandPassword.

 - Click on the Blackboard icon at upper-right.
 Popup blockers need to be disabled.

 - Click MxCC- Virtual Campus- Campus Activities and Blackboard Orientations link.
-The Virtual Campus link is available around the second week of a semester.
+The Virtual Campus link is available around a week before a semester starts.

 Every MxCC student and instructor is enrolled in the Blackboard course MxCC Library Research Help.
 Here you can find:- How to access the library resources from home